 Twelve Western Governors have registered to attend the WGA Winter Meeting, to be held Dec.
 1-2 at the historic Arizona Biltmore in Phoenix.
 U.S. Department of Transportation Secretary Elaine L. Chao, U.S. Department of Labor Secretary Alexander Acosta and U.S. Forest Service Chief Tony Tooke also have committed deliver keynote addresses and have conversations with the governors.

-Western Governors who have indicated they will join WGA Chair and South Dakota Gov. Dennis Daugaard include: Alaska Gov. Bill Walker, Arizona Gov. Doug Ducey, Colorado Gov. John Hickenlooper, Hawaii Gov. David Ige (WGA Vice Chair), Montana Gov. Steve Bullock, New Mexico Gov. Susana Martinez, North Dakota Gov. Doug Burgum, Utah Gov. Gary Herbert, Wyoming Gov. Matt Mead, Guam Gov. Eddie Calvo, and Northern Mariana Islands Gov. Ralph Torres.
+Western Governors who have indicated they will join WGA Chair and South Dakota Gov. Dennis Daugaard include: Alaska Gov. Bill Walker, Arizona Gov. Doug Ducey, Colorado Gov. John Hickenlooper, Hawaii Gov. David Ige (WGA Vice Chair), Idaho Gov. Butch Otter, Montana Gov. Steve Bullock, North Dakota Gov. Doug Burgum, Utah Gov. Gary Herbert, Wyoming Gov. Matt Mead, Guam Gov. Eddie Calvo, and Northern Mariana Islands Gov. Ralph Torres.

 The Winter Meeting agenda features the Governors in public discussions on significant regional issues such as the changing face of the West and the future of autonomous vehicles.
 Governor Daugaard also will offer an update on his Chairman’s Initiative, the Western Governors’ Workforce Development Initiative.

 Two other keynoters also have been confirmed: Michael Bidwill, President of the NFL’s Arizona Cardinals, and John Ratzenberger, Cheers star and outspoken advocate for American manufacturing and skilled labor.
 Additional details on the addresses: